-The text is composed of three parts: Part 1 explores the question of what is EAL and how a definition can shape policy construction; Part 2 examines the challenges EAL learners face in the classroom, including the use of first languages and the relative impact learner language proficiency has on subject-specific classes; and Part 3 investigates concerns relating to supporting EAL teachers in the classroom.
+The text is composed of five parts: Part I explores the question of what is EAL and how a definition can shape policy construction; Part II examines the challenges EAL learners face in the classroom, including the use of first languages and the relative impact learner language proficiency has on subject-specific classes; Part III discusses the challenges involved with preparing learners to study in an EAL environment; Part IV investigates concerns relating to supporting EAL teachers in the classroom; and Part V brings together the insights from the previous chapters and provides a road map for future research in the field.
 The volume draws on researcher expertise from a variety of universities and institutions worldwide.
 It explores diverse language backgrounds in multilingual contexts.
-It covers empirical studies with pedagogical, policy and further research implications.
+It covers empirical studies with pedagogical, policy, and further research implications.

-The volume represents a single resource invaluable for EAL teachers, trainers and trainees, as well as researchers in the field of education, language learning and teaching, bilingualism and multilingualism, and second language acquisition.
+The volume represents a single resource invaluable for EAL teachers, trainers, and trainees, as well as researchers in education, language learning and teaching, bilingualism and multilingualism, and second language acquisition.

 Lists of figures.
 List of tables.
 List of contributors.
 Acknowledgements.
 Part I. Introduction 1.
 Contemporary approaches to EAL education Gavin Brooks.
 2. What do we mean when we say "EAL"?
 Robert Sharples.
 Part II.
 Teaching language skills in the EAL classroom 3.
-Exploring the importance of vocabulary for English as an additional language learners’ reading comprehension Gavin Brooks, Jon Clenton and Simon Fraser.
-4. The contribution of general language ability, reading comprehension and working memory to mathematics achievement among children with English as an additional language (EAL): An exploratory study Natthapoj Vincent Trakulphadetkrai, Louise Courtney, Jon Clenton, Jeanine Treffers-Daller and Anna Tsakalaki.
+Exploring the importance of vocabulary for English as an Additional Language learners’ reading comprehension Gavin Brooks, Jon Clenton, and Simon Fraser.
+4. The contribution of general language ability, reading comprehension and working memory to mathematics achievement among children with English as an Additional Language (EAL): An exploratory study Natthapoj Vincent Trakulphadetkrai, Louise Courtney, Jon Clenton, Jeanine Treffers-Daller, and Anna Tsakalaki.
 5. An analysis of EAL learners’ pragmatic strategies: Exploring the exam answers of multilingual doctoral students María Luisa Carrió-Pastor.
 Part III.
 Preparing students for the EAL classroom 6.
 Preparing young learners for the vocabulary demands of the EMI classroom: A case study of one teacher from the Maldives Naashia Mohamed.
-7. Preparing EAL students for the demands of the writing assignments in history classes Nur Yigitoglu Aptoula and Diane D. Belcher.
+7. Preparing EAL students for the demands of writing assignments in history classes Nur Yiğitoğlu Aptoula and Diane D. Belcher.
 Part IV.
 Preparing teachers for the EAL classroom 8.
 The impact of multilingualism and multiculturalism on teacher education in Ireland: Meeting localised needs in a global classroom Joanna Baumgart.
-9. An investigation of the use of standardized and local assessments for young EAL students Mikyung Kim Wolf, Alexis A. Lopez and Jeremy Lee.
+9. An investigation of the use of standardized and local assessments for young EAL students Mikyung Kim Wolf, Alexis A. Lopez, and Jeremy Lee.
 10. Getting to know your learners in an EAL context: Speed bumps and sweet spots Marianne and Averil Coxhead.
 Part V. Conclusion 11.
-Conclusion: EAL and the road ahead – practical pathways for future EAL education Jon Clenton and Simon Fraser.
+Conclusion: EAL and the road ahead — Practical pathways for future EAL education Jon Clenton and Simon Fraser.
 Index